DotchGNU/oligo-tail-miRNA/README.md

-# miRNA trimming and oligotailing analysis
+# miRNA trimming and oligo-tailing analysis
 R scripts used to analyze miRNA isoforms trimming and tailing (as well as nucleotide composition of non-templated tails).

 ### Minimum number of "N" nucleotide in tail